Sumboard

 By the numbers: 75% of enterprises will embed AI-oriented analytics within business applications by 2026, replacing 60% of traditional models built on static data.

-Natural language querying isn't a nice-to-have feature anymore—it's the expected interface.
+Natural language querying isn't a nice-to-have feature anymore.
+It's the expected interface.
 Instead of building SQL queries or clicking through filters, users type "show me customers at risk of churning" and get instant answers.

 ThoughtSpot pioneered this approach with AI-powered search, and now mid-market platforms are following.
 The shift eliminates weeks of dashboard configuration: users ask questions in plain English, and AI translates intent into queries against your data warehouse.

 What this means for SaaS founders: If your analytics require training sessions or documentation to understand, you're falling behind.
-Modern embedded analytics platforms should feel like asking a colleague for data—not operating complex BI software.
+Modern embedded analytics platforms should feel like asking a colleague for data, not operating complex BI software.

 Enterprise platforms like Looker charged $60K-$88K annually plus $400 per viewer for this capability.
-Sumboard delivers AI-powered analytics insights at €199-€499/month with zero per-user fees—over 90% cost reduction that makes advanced analytics accessible to pre-Series A startups.
+Sumboard delivers AI-powered analytics insights at €199-€499/month with zero per-user fees, over 90% cost reduction that makes advanced analytics accessible to pre-Series A startups.

 Natural Language Querying Replacing Complex Dashboards